alexanderlarsen/Saneject/README.md

 ## Demo Game

-A small three-scene demo game lives in `Assets/Plugins/Saneject/Demo`.
+A small three-scene demo.

+Location by install method:

+- `.unitypackage`: `Assets/Plugins/Saneject/Samples/DemoGame`
+- UPM/Git URL → Import from the Package Manager Samples tab → `Assets/Samples/Saneject/<version>/DemoGame`

 It shows how to use Saneject in a real (but simple) game setup:

 - Cross-scene and prefab references using `SerializeInterface` and interface proxies
 - Scene and prefab `Scopes` with different bindings